 Privately and Publicly

 You can teach your people how to start their day off with prayer through a 21 Days of Prayer Devotional Guide.
-In addition, this year we will be providing print copies or downloadable copies of a new devotional guide entitled: 21 Dangerous Prayers.

 You can teach your people how to pray publicly in holding a series of prayer meetings.
 Some churches hold prayer meetings Monday through Friday at 6am-7am with a Saturday prayer meeting from 9am-10am.
 Other churches pick one morning a week and one evening a week for special corporate prayer meetings.
 Others will turn their regular meeting into focused times of guided prayer.